For many of us, it would be difficult to imagine a better setting for getting your

 Four-year scholarships are awarded to students just entering college in increments of $4,000 annually.
 Assuming eligibility is maintained, a total of $16,000 will be awarded over four [...]
 More

-The HCF Scholarship program consists of more than 170 different funds, with each scholarship fund having specific eligibility criteria that were defined by the donor when the fund was established.
-Most scholarships require students be a resident of the State of Hawai'i, plan to attend an accredited two- or four-year college or university as either an undergraduate or graduate student; have [...]
+The Hawai'i Community Foundation Scholarship program consists of more than 170 different funds, with each scholarship fund having specific eligibility criteria that were defined by the donor when the fund was established.
+Most scholarships require students be a resident of the State of Hawai'i, plan to attend an accredited two- or four-year college or university as either an undergraduate or [...]
 More

 The Hawaii Education Association (HEA) has established a Student Teacher Scholarship for its members, children of HEA embers, or grandchildren or legally adopted grandchildren of HEA members.
 Members must be in good standing and have been members for at least one year.